 CVE-2026-3509 Overview

-CVE-2026-3509 is a format string vulnerability affecting the CODESYS Control runtime system.
-An unauthenticated remote attacker may be able to control the format string of messages processed by the Audit Log component, potentially resulting in a denial-of-service (DoS) condition.
-This vulnerability is classified under CWE-134 (Use of Externally-Controlled Format String).
+CVE-2026-3509 is a format string vulnerability [CWE-134] in the Audit Log component of the CODESYS Control runtime system.
+An unauthenticated remote attacker can control the format string of messages processed by the Audit Log, resulting in a denial-of-service (DoS) condition.
+CODESYS Control is widely deployed across industrial automation environments, where it executes IEC 61131-3 programs on programmable logic controllers (PLCs) and industrial PCs.
+A successful attack disrupts runtime availability without requiring authentication or user interaction.

 Critical Impact